Iteo/theme_tailor/packages/theme_tailor/README.md

 ```

 ## Add imports and part directive
-ThemeTailor is a generator for annotation, it will generate code in a part file that needs to be specified.
-Make sure to add following imports and part directive in the file where you use the annotation.
+ThemeTailor is a generator for annotation that generates code in a part file that needs to be specified.
+Make sure to add the following imports and part directive in the file where you use the annotation.

-Make sure to speficy correct file name in a part directive.
-In an example below, replace 'this_is_a_name_of_your_file' with the name of the file.
+Make sure to specify the correct file name in a part directive.
+In the example below, replace 'this_is_a_name_of_your_file' with the file name.

 ###### this_is_a_name_of_your_file.dart
 ```dart